Creator/Masterii/README.md

+<strong>Edit:</strong> Sadly, someone keeps DDoSing the website whose API this app uses, causing the admins to enable Cloudflare DDoS protection, which renders this and any other apps useless.
+Development has ceased for the time being.

 <p>Masterii is a work-in-progress Android anime streaming app.<br/>
 Currently most of the features have yet to be implemented.<br/>
 Browsing works, however.